Darren Till: Cancelled bout with Chávez Jr.

-Till vs Mutie
+Till vs. Mutie

 On 1 July, it was announced that Till would face Palestinian mixed martial artist Mohammad Mutie on 6 July 2024, in an exhibition bout at Social Knockout 3 in Dubai, United Arab Emirates.
 Although a punch that landed to the back of the head of Mutie caused him to fall to the ground, Till was awarded the victory by technical knockout.
 A brief brawl took place after the bout with Mutie not being pleased with the result.

-Till vs Taylor
+Till vs. Taylor

 On 17 November, it was announced that Till would make his MF-professional boxing debut against English professional boxer Tommy Fury on 18 January 2025 at MF & DAZN: X Series 20 at the Co-op Live in Manchester.
 On 6 December however, Fury announced that he had withdrawn from the bout due to Till at the press conference stating he would resort to "MMA tactics" if he was losing the fight.
 On 29 December, Till's new opponent was announced to be American mixed martial artist Anthony Taylor.
 Till defeated Taylor via technical knockout in the sixth round.

-Till vs Stewart
+Till vs. Stewart

 On 13 February 2025, Misfits Boxing confirmed that Till would return to the ring on 29 March at Manchester Arena in Manchester on the Misfits 21 – Unfinished Business undercard.
 On 15 February, Till's opponent was announced to be English mixed martial artist Darren Stewart.
 However, on 21 March the event was postponed after the headline fighter KSI fell ill.
 On 17 April, the bout was rescheduled for 16 May at the Vaillant Live in Derby, becoming the new headliner for Misfits 21 – Blinders & Brawls.
 Till knocked down Stewart twice, once in the first round and also in the final seconds of the eighth round as the closing bell rang.
 He won the fight via unanimous decision, with two judges scoring it 77–74 and the other 77–73 all in favour of Till.

-MFB Bridgerweight championship

-Till vs Rockhold
+Till vs. Rockhold

 Since defeating Stewart, Till had been attempting to negotiate with fighters for a major bout on a pay-per-view show.
 Till's manager Lee Eaton, revealed that Nate Diaz, Mike Perry, Carl Froch, and Tyron Woodley had all declined offers to face Till.
 On 16 July, Till's next bout was announced for 30 August against former UFC Middleweight Champion Luke Rockhold, headlining Misfits 22 – Ring of Thrones at Manchester Arena in Manchester, England.
 The bout was set for the inaugural inhouse bridgerweight title.

 Till won the bout via knockout in the third round.
 During the bout, he dropped Rockhold in the last ten seconds of the first round, dropped him again in the second, although it was not called as such by the referee, and dropped him for the third and final time in the third round, hitting Rockhold with a five punch combination, capped off with an overhand left that knocked Rockhold completely unconscious.